eachchat/mailbot/README.md

-# Mailbot
+# Matrix-EmailBridge
-Mailbot is a fork from  Matrix-bridge, Mailbot to allow you receiving and sending emails in Matrix.
+A Matrix-bridge to allow you receiving and sending emails in Matrix.
 You can have multiple email accounts and write emails to one or multiple recipients.

 ## Installation
 ### Compile method